megaiashua/Cryptographic-PDF-Signer-GUI/README.md

-Let's you invisibly sign PDF documents with a pfx or p12 (pkcs12) certificate It signs the document using the PAdES-BASELINE-B signature format
+Let's you invisibly sign PDF documents with a pfx or p12 (pkcs12) certificate.
+It signs the document using the PAdES-BASELINE-B signature format.

 You can check the signature validation from the generated PDFs with: